 Practically every new app you download forces you to create an account.
 Instead of plugging in your email and trying to think of a password, linking to a social media account is so much more convenient—one click and you’re in.
 But you might pay the price for that time-saver.

 As if that wasn’t unsettling enough, giving strangers access to personal information could make it easier to hack basically every account you’ve ever made, says Velasquez.
 Liked Bank of America’s Facebook page?
 Hackers know where to start.
 List your mom’s name in your About Me section?
 There goes one security question.
 Shared a picture of your dog?
 There goes another.
+These are things you should never do while using Public WiFi.

 To protect yourself from an easy-to-hack security question, Levin recommends lying.
 “You can tell them you went to Sky High for high school,” he says.
 “But if you’re going to lie, make sure you’re not so creative you can’t remember the lies and you get shut out.”